miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 how straw houses are built.
 Move on!

 It's now after 9:00 AM and my not being in the office today will be noticed.
-Today is really my last good coding day before MVP MOT&#151;minimum viable product moment of truth.
+Today is really my last good coding day before MVP MOT—minimum viable product moment of truth.
 People expecting to see me will be showing up about now.
 Send in the note to our office person that I'll be in the office tomorrow.
 It will be a visit request because I went over the time-window to keep my office